RULE 25 AD Certifried DNS Hostname Manipulation

 SubjectDomainName

-This query is designed to detect a specific type of security threat known as the "Certifried" attack (CVE-2022-26923).
-Here's a simple breakdown of what the query does:
+This query is designed to detect a specific type of attack known as "Certifried" (CVE-2022-26923), which involves manipulating the DNS hostname of a machine account to impersonate a Domain Controller (DC) in a network.
+Here's a simplified breakdown of what the query does:

-Frequency: The query runs every 15 minutes and looks back at the last 15 minutes of data to catch recent changes.
+Frequency: The query runs every 15 minutes and looks back at the last 15 minutes of data.

-Known Domain Controllers: It first identifies known Domain Controller Fully Qualified Domain Names (FQDNs) from recent Kerberos events (event ID 4768) over the past three days.
+Known Domain Controllers: The query first identifies known Domain Controller FQDNs by examining past Kerberos authentication events (Event ID 4768) over the last three days.

 Detection Logic: